Stefan-Humpelstetter/sem/use-cases/use-case-1.md

-# USE CASE 15: Produce a report of all the cities in the world organised by largest population to smallest.
+# USE CASE 1: Produce reports about countries.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *member of the organisation* I want to produce reports about countries so that I can have a better overview of our data.
+As a *member of the organisation* I want *to produce reports about countries* so that *I can have a better overview of our data*.

 ### Scope